The Perfect Sheet Pan Chicken Breast Recipe!

 Looking for a one pan chicken and potatoes recipe?
 This simple, healthy Sheet Pan Chicken and Potatoes will be your new go-to chicken breast recipe!
-Made all on ONE sheet pan, and paired with vegetables this quick dinner idea is perfect for any night of the week.
+Made all on ONE pan, and paired with vegetables this sheet pan chicken breast recipe is perfect for any night of the week.

-This Simple, Healthy One Pan Chicken and Potatoes recipe will be your new go-to weeknight dinner idea!
+This healthy chicken and potatoes recipe will be your new weeknight dinner idea!